ModelOriented/corrgrapher/README.md

 <!-- badges: start -->
 [![R build status](https://github.com/ModelOriented/corrgrapher/workflows/R-CMD-check/badge.svg)](https://github.com/ModelOriented/corrgrapher/actions?query=workflow%3AR-CMD-check)
 [![Travis build status](https://travis-ci.org/ModelOriented/corrgrapher.svg?branch=master)](https://travis-ci.org/ModelOriented/corrgrapher)
 [![Codecov test coverage](https://codecov.io/gh/ModelOriented/corrgrapher/branch/master/graph/badge.svg)](https://codecov.io/gh/ModelOriented/corrgrapher?branch=master)
 <!-- badges: end -->

-## The problem with pairs

-Data analysis (and creating ML models) involves many stages.
-For early exploration, it is useful to have a grip not only on individual series (AKA variables) available, but also on relations between them.
-Unfortunately, the task of understanding correlations between variables proves to be difficult (`n`variables means `n(n-1)/2` pairs of variables).
-Furthermore, the mainstream method of visualizing them (i.e. correlation matrix) has its limits; the more variables, the less readable (and therefore meaningful) it becomes.
+## Overview

+When exploring data or models we often examine variables one by one.
+This analysis is incomplete if the relationship between these variables is not taken into account.
+The corrgrapher package facilitates simultaneous exploration of the Partial Dependence Profiles and the correlation between variables in the model.

+The package [corrgrapher](https://github.com/ModelOriented/corrgrapher) is a part of the [DrWhy.AI](http://drwhy.ai/) universe.

-## The solution - less numbers, more layout
+## The solution - less numbers, more insights

 This package aims to plot correlations between variables in form of a graph.
 Each node on it is associated with single variable.
 Variables correlated with each other (positively and negatively alike) shall be close, and weakly correlated  - far from each other.

 It is achieved through a physical simulation, where the nodes are treated as points with mass (and are pushing each other away) and edges are treated as mass-less springs.
 The length of a spring depends on absolute value of correlation between connected nodes.
 The bigger the correlation, the shorter the spring.

+When you click on the node of the graph you can view the distribution or the Partial Dependence Plot for the selected variable.

 ## Installation